The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Introduction

-\textbf{(2) We enumerate IPv6 networks not deploying inbound SAV.} IPv6 adoption has been gradually increasing in recent years~\cite{google6}.
-Consequently, IPv6 Internet is becoming an attractive attack vector, partly due to network operators not protecting the IPv6 portion of their networks as well as IPv4~\cite{back_door}.
+\textit{2) We enumerate networks that do not deploy inbound SAV in IPv6}: The adoption of IPv6 is gradually increasing~\cite{google6}, so the IPv6 Internet is becoming an attractive attack vector, especially considering that network operators do not protect the IPv6 portion of their networks as well as they do for IPv4~\cite{back_door}.
 Given the number of available addresses, a complete scan of the IPv6 address space (as explained previously for IPv4) is not computationally feasible.
-Instead, there are other ways to discover active IPv6 hosts, for example, through DNS zone transfers~\cite{rfc5157,AXFR}.
-One source of responsive addresses is the IPv6 Hitlist Service~\cite{hitlist}.
-To enrich this list, we also deploy a two-level DNS zone infrastructure that forces resolvers to use both IPv4 and IPv6 to resolve our domain names, thus discovering IPv6 resolvers as a by-product of an IPv4 scan.
-Then we perform a scan of the enumerated IPv6 addresses using the same method as for the IPv4 address space.
+Gasser et al.~developed the IPv6 Hitlist Service~\cite{hitlist} that collects responsive IPv6 addresses from different sources, such as domain lists, DNS \texttt{ANY} lookups, Certificate Transparency (CT) logs, zone transfers~\cite{rfc5157,AXFR}, etc. To enrich this list, we also deploy a two-level DNS zone setup that forces resolvers to switch from IPv4 to IPv6 to resolve our domain names, thus discovering IPv6 resolvers as a by-product of the IPv4 scan.
+Then, we perform a scan of the enumerated IPv6 addresses using the same method as for IPv4.

-\textbf{(3) We enumerate IPv4 and IPv6 networks deploying inbound SAV.} The above technique, when applied alone, can reveal the \emph{absence} of inbound SAV at the network edge.
-However, we would also like to confirm the \emph{presence} of inbound SAV.
-To achieve this, we also send unspoofed DNS \texttt{A} queries, which allows us to identify 3,607,008 open resolvers for IPv4 and 13,899 open resolvers for IPv6.
-For IPv6, this is 13~times more than the previous work~\cite{ipv6_or}.
-If these open resolvers reply to the unspoofed requests but not to the spoofed ones, we can infer the presence of SAV for incoming traffic either at the network edge or in transit networks.
-By doing this, we can detect both the absence and the presence of inbound packet~filtering.
+\textit{3) We enumerate networks that deploy inbound SAV for IPv4 and IPv6}: The above technique, when applied alone, reveals the \emph{absence} of inbound SAV at the network edge.
+However, we can confirm the \emph{presence} of inbound SAV (possibly in transit) by following each spoofed query with a non-spoofed one to detect open resolvers.
+If servers reply to unspoofed requests but not to spoofed ones, we can infer the presence of SAV for incoming traffic either at the network edge or in transit networks.